mobilecoinfoundation/mcips/text/0003-encrypted-memos.md

 The release that makes memos mandatory will result in a new MRENCLAVE value for consensus, but not a new `BLOCK_VERSION` as it is not a breaking change to the ledger format.

+*Note:* This MCIP describes a memo which has had its size adjusted from 46 to 66 in MCIP #24.
+The changed byte tables are available [here](0024-increase-memo-field-size.md#this-is-an-update-to-the-values-from-3).

 The `e_memo` field, when present, is exactly 46 bytes long.
 Exactly 46 bytes of plaintext are selected when the TxOut is constructed, and then encrypted.